A person thinking, sat on the sofa.

 Cyberbullying

 Cyberbullying is when someone bullies you online.
-This could look like them posting mean content about you on social media, commenting nasty things on your posts, or them sending you upsetting content.
-Online bullying can be just as upsetting as bullying in person and it is never okay.
+This can be posting mean content about you on social media, leaving nasty comments on your posts, or sending you upsetting messages.
+Online bullying can be just as upsetting as bullying in person, and it’s never okay.

-Below are some more tips that can help you to have a better time online.
+Here are some tips to help you have a better time online:

 For more information about keeping safe online, take a look at our guide to social media and mental health.